Introduction

 These are concepts, not “ready-to-use recipes.”
 Each needs testing, monitoring, and risk controls before deployment⁵.

-Retail investors today have multiple ways to explore algorithmic trading.
+Retail investors today have multiple ways to explore an algorithmic trading platform.
 Broadly, tools fall into three categories:

 Key considerations when evaluating tools:

-Algo trading is powerful, but it is not a silver bullet.
+Trade with Algo is powerful, but it is not a silver bullet.
 SEBI’s own report in 2024 showed that retail traders in derivatives lost a staggering ₹1.81 trillion over three years, with only 7.2% making profits.

 This highlights a truth: while algos improve execution, they cannot replace sound strategy, discipline, and risk management.
 Retail investors must view them as tools — helpful, but not foolproof.